-1.11 Community Infrastructure Levy (CIL)
+1.12 Community Infrastructure Levy (CIL)

 The Council has elected to charge a CIL.
-The Levy is charged on new builds with appropriate planning consent.
+The levy is charged on new builds with appropriate planning consent.
 This Council charges for and collects the levy, a planning charge.
-The Council raises and collects the levy and the income from this planning charge is used to fund infrastructure projects to support the development of the area.
+The Council raises and collects the levy, which is a planning charge.
+The income from the levy is used to fund a number of infrastructure projects to support the development of the area.